stolostron/integrity-shield/README.md

 ## Features

+### Phased approach
 Two modes are selectively enabled on your cluster.
 - Enforce (Admission Control): Block to deploy unauthorized Kubernetes resources.
 Integrity Shield works with [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) to enable admission control based on signature verification for Kubernetes resources.
 - Detect (Continuous Monitoring): monitor Kubernetes resource integrity and report if unauthorized Kubernetes resources are deployed on cluster

+### Manifest signing
 X509, PGP and Sigstore signing are supported for singing Kubernetes manifest YAML.
 K8s Integrity Shield supports Sigstore signing by using [k8s-manifest-sigstore](https://github.com/sigstore/k8s-manifest-sigstore).

+### Easy installation
+You can use [Integrity Shield Operator](https://operatorhub.io/operator/integrity-shield-operator) to easily install the Integrity Shield on your cluster.

 ## Architecture
 ![Scenario](./docs/architecture.png)